nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 ## Process

 To measure the success of each scenario, we used Google Analytics' custom event tracking.
-When a user reached a conclusion slide, we would send an event to Google Analytics to log which tests a particular user was running.
-This will give us the denominator for any calculation of success for a particular scenario.
+When a user reached a conclusion slide, we sent an event to Google Analytics to log which tests a particular user was running.
+This gave us the denominator for any calculation of success for a particular scenario.

 We also tracked clicks on the "Yes" and "No" buttons of the Care Question, and clicks on the support link, each of the follow links and the email link.
 We consider a click a success, thus becoming the numerator in our calculations of success.